n43ms/Position-Specific-Nutrition-Requirement-Predictor-for-Youth-Soccer-Players/README.md

 # Position-Specific-Nutrition-Requirement-Predictor-for-Youth-Soccer-Players
 Frontend (UI) still in progress (Beta Version)

 A machine learning-based tool that predicts the nutritional requirements of young soccer players based on their on-field positions and physical specifications.
 The tool provides detailed calorie and gram macronutrient requirements from each food source to help athletes meet their dietary needs for optimal performance.
+The model has an accuracy (R2 score) of 0.924 (92.4%)

 ## 🚀 Key Features